kotsky/py-libs/README.md

 O(N) time takes memory resizing of cache once we exceed its limit (like a dynamic array), for that, we do O(N) hashing.

 ### Usage
-Great to use when you need fast search/insert/delete in data massive.
+- Great to use when you need fast search/insert/delete in data massive.
-There is no order in hash table, but you can add additional attribute as `'index'` to assign it.
+- There is no order in hash table, but you can add additional attribute as `'index'` to assign it.
 Or to create LinkedList style by creating `'next_node'`.
+Next node pointing can be used in many problems, where quick search is required and we need to have certain relation with that particular node.
-Nice to use when need to count letters in strings, search if second string contains permutations of first one and so one in different variosity.
+- Nice to use when need to count letters in strings, search if second string contains permutations of first one and so one in different variosity.

 ###
 ## String